turingschool-examples/rack_server/README.md

 </html>
 ```

 And update your PersonalSite class.
+I'm also going to extract the different arrays that we could return into their own methods to help keep that `call` method to a reasonable length.

 ```ruby
 require 'rack'